Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Introduction

-Thus, we propose a sophisticated generation-based method that overcomes these problems by incorporating new linguistic patterns which prove to be useful in combination with pre-trained models.
+Thus, we propose a sophisticated generation-based method that overcomes these problems by incorporating new linguistic patterns (i.e., a high grammatical variety) which prove to be useful in combination with pre-trained models.
+This method does not simply create very similar instances, but very novel ones.
 Our approach uses two sub methods, whereof one is context-conditional by incorporating parts of the instances (e.g., first words or title) in the generation process and hence suited for long texts, while the other is context independent and suited for short texts.
+Although there is no clear distinction between long and short texts, we are guided by the 280 character limit (i.e., the length of a message in Twitter), at which most standard NLP data sets would be categorized as small.
 Thus, we seek to answer three research questions: How can we utilize text generation approaches of data augmentation that achieve a high novelty in the data while preserving the label quality to improve pre-trained machine learning classifiers \textbf{(RQ1)}?
 In which way is the incorporation of contexts of long text instances in classification problems helpful when using text generation as data augmentation method \textbf{(RQ1.1)}?
 How is it possible to achieve a quality improvement for classification tasks with short texts when augmenting with text generation \textbf{(RQ1.2)}?

+Contributing to the domain of small data analytics, our results indicate additive accuracy gains of up to 15.53\% and 3.56\% within a constructed low data regime, compared to the no augmentation baseline and another data augmentation technique.
+As the current track of these constructed regimes is not universally applicable, we also show major improvements in several real world low data tasks (up to +4.84 F1-score).
+Since we are evaluating the method from many perspectives (in total 11 datasets), we also observe situations where the method might not be suitable.
+We discuss empirical (i.e., insights into the domain-specific application of small data analytics), practical (i.e., new data augmentation methods based on the GPT-2 language model) and theoretical (i.e., a textual data augmentation basis which is beneficial for pre-trained classification models) implications for the successful application of our approach on different types of datasets.

 The paper is structured as follows: After introducing related work on data augmentation, NLP and text generation approaches (section 2), the paper presents both the concept and implementation of a novel text generation data augmentation algorithm (section 3).
 Furthermore, it presents the method and findings of three rounds of evaluation (section 4) before discussing the implications, limitations and potentials for future research (section 5).